HONICKMAN v. BLOM BANK SAL

 Osen LLC (together with co-counsel) represents 20 families who were victims of terrorist attacks committed by the Palestinian Foreign Terrorist Organization (“FTO”) known as Hamas.
-The Complaint in Estate of Howard Goldstein v.
+The Complaint in Honickman v.
 BLOM Bank Sal alleges that BLOM Bank, a Lebanese bank headquartered in Beirut, aided and abetted Hamas by knowingly providing financial services to Hamas.

 The Complaint alleges that BLOM Bank knowingly maintained accounts and facilitated payments for prominent Hamas organizations such as Sanabil Association for Relief and Development and the Union of Good and that it “understood the value and importance to Hamas of its own role in facilitating large transfers of funds, including the cross-border transfer of U.S. dollars, from donors and co-conspirators around the world to Lebanon and making those funds easily available to Hamas.”
 Complaint, ¶ 491.